 History provides the intellectual and entrepreneurial tools to thrive in a world that is highly specialized and globally interconnected.
 Our graduates who have majored or minored in history have gone on to a variety of fields and pursued diverse interests.
 To learn more about about alumni, visit their profiles below.

-We want to feature you and yor accomplishments!
+We would like to feature you and your accomplishments!

 William Dirk Raat, PhD 1967

 My first publication was in Spanish and published in Mexico--there my name appears as William D. Raat.
 But I soon started using the initial version of "W. Dirk Raat" because I thought it was sexy and I liked the way Crampton used his initial on his publications.
 Currently I am retired from SUNY Fredonia (I have been retired since 1999 or 22 to 23 years).
 My wife and I moved to Surprise, Arizona in 2001 and have lived here since then.
 While in Surprise I have taught off and on--mostly in non-credit courses at either Sun City Grand in Surprise or lifelong learning courses at Arizona State University, west campus, Glendale, Az.
 I also taught one semester at Arizona State University in Tempe.
 Since retiring I have published three articles and now, one book.
 I have also played a lot of golf and pickleball.

 Most of the important influences came with my graduate experience.
 Especially the relationships I developed with fellow students and the direction I got from the faculty, esp.
 Greg Crampton.
 I spent a few summers with him engaging in "historical archaeology" on an eight-man naval life craft plowing through the Glen Canyon on the Colorado River.
 Crampton also mentored my dissertation and directed me in my specialty of Mexican history.